History of ALCTS

 The Acquisitions Section was formed from the Board on Acquisition of Library Materials, created in 1951.
 In 1973 the Resources Section was formed by the merger of the RTSD Resources Committee and the Acquisition Section.
 In 1991, the Resources Section changed its name to Acquisition of Library Materials Section and some of its committees were assigned to a newly formed Collection Management and Development Section.
 In 1992, the section again adopted the name Acquisitions Section.

-The Cataloging and Classification Section dates from 1900 when the Cataloging Section of ALA was founded.
+The Cataloging and Metadata Management Section (CaMMS) dates from 1900 when the Cataloging Section of ALA was founded.
 In 1940 the section became the Division of Cataloging and Classification (DCC).
 The DCC included a Council of Regional Groups (CRG), formed by Margaret Mann in 1923.
 The CRG has since grown to include state and regional groups representing all interests in the division.
+The Cataloging and Classification Section changed its name to CaMMS in July 2011.
 (In Retrospect: A History of the Division of Cataloging and Classification of the American Library Association, 1900–1950, p.
 19.)